2026 ASXL Research Symposium

 Dr. Jacqueline Harris is the Director of the Epigenetics Clinic at Kennedy Krieger Institute and Associate Professor of Neurology, Pediatrics, and Genetics at Johns Hopkins.
 Her work focuses on Mendelian Disorders of the Epigenetic Machinery and all aspects of clinical trial readiness, including neurodevelopmental phenotyping, natural history, outcome measures, and biomarker development.

 For children with severe developmental delays affecting cognition, movement and communication, cognitive testing is more complicated and not well served by typical neuropsychological assessment approaches.
-This presentation focuses on using “out of the box” techniques to access cognitive skills and strengths in children often described as “untestable patients”.
+This presentation focuses on using “out of the box” techniques to access cognitive skills and strengths in children who are often described as “untestable patients”.
 The importance of establishing intact choice making capacity and the relative merits of cognitive neuroscience versus clinical strategies for assessment are discussed.
+With a focus on identifying and building on skills rather than focusing on deficits, adapted testing is discussed as an opportunity to facilitate cognitive growth in children with complex delays.

 Dr. Jacqueline Kaufman is an Associate Professor at the University of Michigan, Department of Physical Medicine and Rehabilitation.
 She is a clinical pediatric rehabilitation neuropsychologist and founder/director of the Michigan-Adapted Cognitive Assessment Clinic.
 She is the co-founder and coach of the Ann Arbor Rockets, an adapted ice hockey team, and serves as board president for MI-UCP.